emberauclair/Tech-Hub-V5/Phishing Awareness.md

 ## Emerging Trend: AI / ChatGPT Scams
 Scammers use AI to enhance their schemes, including AI voice cloning and other advanced tactics.

+# Emerging Trend: Quantum password breaking tools
+In the near future, most passwords used by people today will become insecure which makes it crucial to future proof all passwords with a password manager.

 ### Protecting Yourself Against AI Scams
 Tips on how to stay vigilant against AI-enhanced scams, practicing skepticism, and reporting any suspected scam activities.